Sherdon Pierre accompanies the Knight of Barbados in the Olympic table tennis qualifiers in Doha | ExBulletin

 However, Knight recently returned to the competitive circuit after dropping out due to covid19 and other reasons.

-Pierre thanked the government of Barbados for recognizing Knights talent and investing in his, and by extension, the country’s future and potential Olympian.
-He indirectly called on the TT government and national sports organizations to follow this example if we want to consistently generate top athletes.
+Pierre thanked the Barbados government for recognizing Knights’ talent and investment in his, and by extension, the country’s future and potential Olympian.
+He indirectly called on the TT government and the national sports organizations to follow this example if we want to consistently generate top athletes.

 We must invest in our athletes.
 Barbados paid quite a bit of money for him to be here and they saw a lot of benefit in it.
-We have to invest in our athletes because one side will not make him world champion overnight.
+We have to invest in our athletes because one side is not going to make him world champion overnight.

 But it is a springboard as it approaches the best in the world.
-I am willing to help anyone who is willing to take up the challenge of becoming the world’s best.
-I’ll do my very best to achieve that, he concluded.
+I am ready to help anyone who is willing to take up the challenge of becoming the best in the world.
+I will do my very best to achieve that, he concluded.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online